pjtunstall/atm-management-system/README.md

 Did the application display the account information and the gain of $40.05 of interest on 10/10/2013?`
 ```

 This is not asked for, as such, in the instructions.
 See 3.2.
-It just says to display the amount of interest per month: `For example: for an account of type savings with a deposit date of 10/10/2002 and an amount of $1023.20 the system will show "You will get $5.97 as interest on day 10 of every month".` To cover these audit questions, I've also chosen to display examples of three years into the future.
+It just says to display the amount of interest per month: `For example: for an account of type savings with a deposit date of 10/10/2002 and an amount of $1023.20 the system will show "You will get $5.97 as interest on day 10 of every month".` To lazily cover these audit questions, I've also chosen to display examples three years into the future.

 ```
 Create another user named "Michel".